idiotWu/idiotWu/README.md

 - :neckbeard: Focused on unleashing the potential of the Web.
 - :see_no_evil: Also exploring the secrets of CV, CG, and game development.
 - :computer: Write code to ~~satisfy myself~~ solve problems.
 - :hugs: Open to any new ideas!
-(Currently trying building agents with LLMs.)
+(Currently building autonomous agents with LLMs.)
 - :feet: Find some of my creative works on [CodePen](https://codepen.io/idiotWu) and [StackBlitz](https://stackblitz.com/@idiotWu).

 <table>